naif-sameer/my-programming-docs/docs/php/php-docs.md

 	{
 		public $name; // accessed from every where

-		protected $age;	// accessed whithin the class and by classes derived from that class.
+		protected $age;	// accessed within the class and by classes derived from that class.

 		private $number; // accessed within the class